zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 This would come up in discussions occasionally and everybody either said that we really need the play solo mode because anything else just can't be fast enough, or that we really need a full, if slow, replicated cloud-based testing solution as that's the only way to get parity with production.
 At some point I couldn't take it anymore and I just went ahead and built a prototype that started a full replicated session locally very quickly.

 For this to work I had to tweak a bunch of parameters in the networking code and, crucially, spawn the server and client in the same process, so that it could happen as quickly as possible.
 There was still more overhead in this mode, and you did need two full datamodels, but it was much better than anything else we had and so we decided to ship this.
-I only worked on the initial prototype here, but the important lesson here is that existence proof is so often so important - the best way to get people to believe something is possible is to show the fait of accompli to them and watch them marvel.
+I only worked on the initial prototype here, but the important lesson here is that existence proof is so often so important - the best way to get people to believe something is possible is to show the fait accompli to them and watch them marvel.

 Since then we've removed the old play solo from the product, although there are some parts of the play solo flow that aren't as fast as my old prototype was - which we will fix one day.